manticoresoftware/manticoresearch/manual/Creating_an_index/Data_types.md

 <!-- example working with text -->

-Text (just `text` or `text/string indexed`) data type forms the full-text part of the index.
+Text (just `text` or `text/string indexed`) data type forms the full-text part of the table.
 Text fields are indexed and can be searched for keywords.

-Text is passed through an analyzer pipeline that converts the text to words, applies morphology transformations etc. Eventually a full-text index (a special data structure that enables quick searches for a keyword) gets built from that text.
+Text is passed through an analyzer pipeline that converts the text to words, applies morphology transformations etc. Eventually a full-text table (a special data structure that enables quick searches for a keyword) gets built from that text.

 Full-text fields can only be used in `MATCH()` clause and cannot be used for sorting or aggregation.
 Words are stored in an inverted index along with references to the fields they belong and positions in the field.
 This allows to search a word inside each field and to use advanced operators like proximity.
 By default the original text of the fields is both indexed and stored in document storage.
 It means that the original text can be returned with the query results and it can be used in [search result highlighting](../Searching/Highlighting.md).